kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_de_novo_LAB.md

 Take a look at the `~/de_novo_sample_assembly_working_directory/Assembly_quality_metrics.csv` file to see the results for this assembly.
 The file `Assembly_parameter_tests.csv` has details about each assembly that can be used find the best assembly.

-###Step 7: Choose your summarize the results for your best assembly
+###Step 7: Summarize the results for your best assembly

 Read about the software in this section: